The winners announced for the Sound Off art competition in 2024!

 Explanation or description of the artwork.
 What inspired the work and what it means to the artist.

 What inspired me to draw is my story.
-Also, my years of learning about my hearing condition and all the work I did on myself.
-My present awareness of how and why tinnitus emotionally affected me and still affects me.
+My years of learning.
+My knowledge and awareness of the impact that tinnitus can hold.
 My belief in the power of choice and that no matter what, we ought to turn to the light despite of the presence of darkness.
 My hope for the sun on a rainy day.
+And most of all, my curiosity and enthusiasm to make visible what is invisible.

-To draw my journey with tinnitus has been a journey in itself; and I want to go back to the very beginning to add that my inspiration also came from the very first moment I laid my eyes on the Sound Off advert when I just felt drawn to participate to this project, taking by surprise to sense the colours under my fingers, about to give life to some layers of my dark, bright years.
-I felt moved to have been given an opportunity to revisit the importance of sharing something so personal, but in such a beautiful way, where I could be me, creative.
-My husband’s support to send the drawing and my friend’s heartful comments after seeing my creation added more meaning to my intentions to share.
-I also felt inspired to follow my calling when I received the link for submission from Rebecca after we spontaneously shared and looked at my art work while doing our zoom session.
+To draw my journey with tinnitus has been a journey in itself; and I want to go back to the very beginning to add that my inspiration also came from the very first moment I laid my eyes on the Sound Off advert when I just felt drawn to take part, captivating to unexpectedly sense the colours under my fingers, about to give birth to something I have never done before.
+I also felt moved to have been given an opportunity to revisit the importance of sharing something so personal, but in such a beautiful way, where I could be me, creative.

 Artist’s personal relationship to misophonia, hyperacusis or tinnitus.